 Role of the Compensation Committee.
 The Committee is responsible to the Board for overseeing the development and administration of our compensation programs.
-The Committee is composed of three independent directors and is responsible for the review and approval of all aspects of executive compensation, including the approval of compensation packages of newly-hired executive officers.
-The Committee is supported in its work by the Chief Executive Officer, Chief Legal Officer, the Vice President of Human Resources, her staff and independent executive compensation consultants, as needed.
+The Committee is composed of three independent directors and is responsible for the review and approval of all aspects of executive compensation, including the approval of compensation packages of newly hired executive officers.
+The Committee is supported in its work by the Chief Executive Officer, Chief Administrative Officer, the Vice President of Human Resources, her staff and independent executive compensation consultants, as needed.

 Role of Management.
 Our Committee generally seeks input from our Chief Executive Officer when discussing the performance and compensation levels of the other named executive officers.
-The Committee also works with our Chief Executive Officer, our Chief Financial Officer, Chief

-Legal Officer and the Vice President of Human Resources in evaluating the financial, accounting, tax and retention implications of our various compensation programs.
+The Committee also works with our Chief Executive Officer, our Chief Financial Officer, Chief Administrative Officer and the Vice President of Human Resources in evaluating the financial, accounting, tax and retention implications of our various compensation programs.
 Neither Mr. Wallstrom nor any of our other executives participates in deliberations relating directly to his or her own compensation.

 Role of Compensation Consultants.
 The Committee has utilized compensation consultants in assisting with benchmarking, regulatory changes and updates, and analysis and design of the Company's compensation program.
 The Committee also used consultants to help review the Company's compensation peer group.
-In Fiscal 2017, the Company utilized Meridian Compensation Partners, LLC ("Meridian") and Equilar, Inc. ("Equilar") as executive compensation consultants.
-Meridian and Equilar were retained by and report directly to the Committee, and the Committee may replace them or hire additional consultants at any time.
-A compensation consultant may attend Committee meetings, as requested, and communicates with the chair of the Compensation Committee as needed.
-Our Committee makes all decisions regarding the compensation of our named executive officers.
+In Fiscal 2018, the Committee utilized Equilar, Inc. ("Equilar") as executive compensation consultants.
+Equilar was retained by and reports directly to the Committee, and the Committee may replace them or hire additional consultants at any time.
+Our Committee makes all final decisions regarding the compensation of our named executive officers.

 Role of Shareholders: Response to Advisory Vote on Executive Compensation.
-At the 2014 Annual Meeting of Shareholders, we were pleased that approximately 99% of the votes cast on the advisory vote on our executive compensation program were in support of the compensation paid to the named executive officers.
-In view of the overwhelming support from shareholders, the Committee determined that the results of the vote did not call for any major changes to our executive compensation plans.
-In setting fiscal 2017 compensation, the Committee materially maintained the compensation program structure in place since fiscal 2013.
+At the 2017 Annual Meeting of Shareholders, approximately 75% of the votes cast on the advisory vote on our executive compensation program were in support of the compensation paid to the named executive officers.
+In view of the support from shareholders, the Committee determined that the results of the vote did not call for any major changes to our executive compensation plans.
+In setting fiscal 2018 compensation, the Committee materially maintained the compensation program structure in place since fiscal 2013.

 Peer Group and Benchmarking.
-At least annually, the Committee, with the assistance of compensation consultants, conducts a review of a peer group used for executive compensation comparisons to ensure all peer companies remain an appropriate basis for comparison.
+At least annually, the Committee, with the assistance of third party benchmarking, conducts a review of a peer group used for executive compensation comparisons to ensure all peer companies remain an appropriate basis for comparison.
 In selecting peer companies, the Committee aims to identify companies with similar characteristics to our Company.
 Specifically, we look for peer group companies that are in the retail industry or another related industry, have a strong consumer brand, are profitable and are of a comparable size (based principally on revenue and market capitalization).